spencer-shadley/completed-class/02-lesson-plans/full-time/02-Week/01-Day/01-Day-LessonPlan.md

 ### 22. Instructor Do: Review If/Else Activity #1 (10 mins)

 * Review the solution found in [09-ConditionalActivity](../../../../01-Class-Content/03-javascript/01-Activities/09-ConditionalActivity).
-Point out the uses of conditionals and of `document.write`.
+Point out the uses of conditionals.
 For the bonus, run the program with various ages, and show students how each elicits a different output.

     ![7-Sake](Images/7-Sake.png)